leenathomas01/ZPRE-Implementation-6G/README.md

 **Bio-Inspired Wireless Optimization for 6G ISAC**

 ---
+> ⚠️ This repository is an archived research prototype.
+>
+> It demonstrates early experimental implementations exploring bio-inspired wireless optimization for 6G ISAC.
+> The code is preserved as a research artifact and is not under active development.

+---

 ## 🌐 Abstract
 ZPRE-Implementation provides working prototypes of adaptive, bio-inspired algorithms for wireless optimization in next-generation networks.